pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

 #### Language Specific Configuration Settings

 You can also set several configuration settings differently for different file types.
-For example, you may want Atom to soft wrap markdown files, have two-space tabs for ruby files, and four-space tabs for python files.
+For example, you may want Pulsar to soft wrap markdown files, have two-space tabs for ruby files, and four-space tabs for python files.

 There are several settings now scoped to an editor's language.
 Here is the